+Tim Buja who distributed trophies to Concours winners.
+Special VTR trophies were then given in honor of Ken Richardson, Dennis Riley, George Rabey, and Charles MaCartney.
+Blake Dscher, filling in for Ted Schumacher presented the Sweat Equity Award, and Vern Brannon presented the Carolina's Cup before Mike Cook presented awards to the Newsletter editors whose publications satisfied the VTR criteria.
 The last series of awards was given out by Jeff Rust for: Hard Luck, Longest Distance Traveled, Longest Distance in a Triumph, and Highest VTR Chapter turn out.
-Mike Blonder, who lost the bet on whether TR3s would outnumber Stags then sang a special song to the audience before Ann Buja and
+Mike Blonder, who lost the bet on whether TR3s would outnumber Stags then sangaspecial song to the audience before Ann Buja and Sheri Pyle presented a check for

-Sheri Pyle presented a check for \$500.00 as seed money to Duncan Wood of the Texas Red

-River Club which will host the 2006 convention.
+\$500.00 as seed money to Duncan Wood of the Texas Red River Club which will host the 2006 convention.
 Dave Hutchinson of the Delaware Valley Club also spoke about the 2007 convention that his club will host.
-The evening concluded with a special encore performed by the Spinal Tappets.
+The evening concluded with a special encore

 Pictured: Left column [top to bottom]-awards on display before presentation; busy bartenders keeping participants from dehydrating; Convention chairs [l-r] Ann Buja, Sheri Pyle, Jack Billimack and Mike Mueller.
-Center column [top to bottom]-conventioneers enjoying meal; VTR president Vern Brannon giving address; Jack Billimack awards Irv Korey [l] and Mike Bilyk [r] trophy for perfect attendance at 34 straight conventions.
+Center column [top to bottom]-conventioneers enjoying meal; VTR president Vern Brannon giving address; Jack Billimack awards Irv Korey [1] and Mike Bilyk [r] trophy for perfect attendance at 34 straight conventions.
 Right column [top to bottom]- Ann Buja presents check to Duncan Wood to help with expenses for 2006 Convention; Joe Pawlak, ISOA president receives award from Vern Brannon; Dave and Sue Bayless receive award for traveling from the UK to attend the convention; the Spinal Tappets performing encore after banquet